TristanB22/Gernstein_Lab_Pocket_Prediction/README.md

-# Alan_Gernstein_Pocket_Prediction
+# Alan Ianeselli Gernstein Lab Pocket Prediction
-Contains all code for developing protein pocket prediction software within the Gernstein Lab
+This repo contains all the code for developing protein pocket prediction software within the Gernstein Lab.